Monday 30 October 2023, at the Scottish Parliament

 - Bioenergy—how much land should be used for that, and how should we do it?

-- Housing and workers—in some parts of the country, housing was the biggest constraint.
+- Housing and workers—in some parts of the country, housing is the biggest constraint.

 - Finance—how could we increase landowners’ access to private finance to enable them to make their land more resilient?